 Nest’s State of the Handworker Economy Report reveals new descriptive data meant to provide readers with a factbased picture of the handworker economy.

 The State of the Handworker Economy, 2nd Edition: US Makers

 Nest’s latest State of the Handworker Economy (SHE) Report explores the US maker economy and creates a first-of-its-kind benchmark from which we can begin to measure the size and value of this important sector, as well as its challenges and opportunities for growth.

 Elle: Tracy Reese on how the fashion industry can become truly anti-racist

 WWD: Tracy Reese and nonprofit Nest launch support for Detroit’s Underserved Creatives

 DBusiness: New York’s Nest Launches Makers United Project Chapter in Detroit

 Nest was also responsible for introducing the first industry-wide Ethical Compliance Standards for production undertaken outside a conventional large-scale factory environment.
 Nest partnered with Bloomberg Philanthropies and eight retail brands to pilot these standards with 11,000 artisans, launching this effort at the United Nations.
 Nest’s standards protect and train artisans and homeworkers in the fashion and design industries, ultimately leading to greater economic sustainability worldwide.

-Since 2014, Nest has reached more than 250,000 workers in more than 115 countries, while artisans increased their incomes over the minimum wage by 108%.
+Since 2014, Nest has reached more than 250,000 workers in 120 countries, while artisans increased their incomes over the minimum wage by 108%.